ChrisThompsonDev/acnhMusicTracker/README.md

 ## Optimizations

-I have not done anything to make this app pretty.
-It keeps it loading quickly as it is really only needed as a simple tool.
-I did update it to add spacing to the checkboxes as they were a bit close together and difficult to click on mobile.

-If people are actually using this, then I may beef it up a bit visually.
-I do plan to make the header image significatnly smaller so that it will load faster.
-Adding it was very impromptu and it is huge.
+I have added a lot of features to this over time.
+It started as simble text and checkboxes.
+It now has images, nicer formatting, background changes upon selection and a progress bar!

 ## Lessons Learned:

 This was a good refresher on using local storage and DOM manipulation.
+Every project is lesson learned in CSS!